 It denotes that something is acting on the object that follows it.
 It means that the object in front of it is the object of an action.

-This is the short answer, but if you are interested in learning Japanese, you will have to look forward to sentence division and structuring.
+This is the short answer, but if you want to learn Japanese, you must look forward to sentence division and structuring.

 What does “nande desu ka” mean in Japanese?

 People in Kansai may ask, “Nande Yanen?”
 You might say something incorrectly, expecting someone to respond with “nande yanen?”
 It is known as “boke,” and it is one of the basic communication skills required to live in Kansai.
-For various reasons, you cannot substitute “nande” for “naze” in this case.
+You cannot substitute “nande” for “naze” in this case for various reasons.

 What does it mean?